A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Proof of the main results

 \subsubsection{Constructing the sequence $(\mathfrak v_k)_{k \in \N}$}

-The maps $\mv_k$ are directly deduced from the maps $\Gordk$ described in Proposition performing a few elementary transformations.
-Notice first that the map $\Gordk$ is only defined on the strip $\Lambda$ defined in \eqref{kontiki}.
-Given an integer $k \in \N^\star$, we first extend the map $\Gordk$ to the whole half-space $\R^3 \times (0,+\infty)$ setting
+The maps $\mv_k$ are deduced from the maps $\Gordk$ performing a few elementary transformations, in order to transform the set of singularities given by \eqref{bboxplus}, which are the nodes of a distorted grid, into the nodes of a four dimensional orthonormal regular grid.

+{\it Transforming singularities into an orthonormal regular grid: The map $\tGordk$}.
+The map $\Gordk$ is only defined on the strip $\Lambda$ defined in \eqref{kontiki}.
+Given an integer $k \in \N^\star$, we first extend the map $\Gordk$ to the whole space $\R^3 \times \R $ setting